 profile_photo

-I am a postdoctoral researcher in the Jeb E. Brooks School of Public Policy at Cornell University.
-My research centers on how macro-level structures—such as occupational sex segregation in the U.S., marketization in China, family policies in OECD countries, and safety net program in the U.S.—shape individual-level health, family, labor market outcomes.
+My previous research centers on how macro-level structures, such as occupational sex segregation in the U.S., marketization in China, family policies in OECD countries, and safety net programs in the U.S., shape individual-level health, family, and labor market outcomes.

-Across projects, I use mixed methods and advanced quantitative tools—including causal inference, sequence analysis, and machine learning—to uncover how social, economic, and policy conditions shape people's life decisions.
+Across projects, I use mixed methods and advanced quantitative tools, including causal inference, sequence analysis, and machine learning, to uncover how social, economic, and policy conditions shape people's life decisions.

 I received my Ph.D. from Sociology at University of Southern California, M.A. from Media, Culture, and, Communication at New York University and B.A. from Chinese Literature and Culture at Beijing Language and Culture University.